 Simply being a strong swimmer isn’t always enough to save you and may give you a false sense of security.

 Fatalities occur among all age groups and in swimmers and surfers of all experience levels.
+So, remember to stay calm.

 Whether you’re in shallow water or deep water; Hawaii or California; summer or winter, it’s always important to take someone with you and avoid treacherous conditions.